DekelZoaretz/usefull-terminal-commands/README.md

  - run terminal command ```:! <COMMAND> ```
  - go to back directory browsing after opening file in vim ```:b#```
  - empty a file: first go to the start of the file with ```gg``` and then delete all lines with ```dG```
+ - gg - go to first line
+ - G - go to last line
+ - w - move the cursor forward one word
+ - b - moves backward to the start of the previous word
+ - x - delete forward chracter
+ - X - delete backward character
+ - r{char} - Replace the character under the cursor with {char}
+ - gUU - Make current line uppercase
+ - guu - Make current line lowercase
+ - R - Enter Replace mode: Each character you type replaces an existing character

 #### vimrc configuration
 ```sh